tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 :math:`r_\mathrm{outer\_boundary}`.
 Additionally, TARDIS divides the space between the inner and outer computational boundaries into cells -- radial shells for which the plasma state is (spatially) constant.
 In the animation, 6 cells are shown, being divided by the light blue lines.
-The boundaries of the computational domain and of these cells are computed during the simulation setup (refer back to :ref:`model`).
+The boundaries of the computational domain and of these cells are computed during the simulation setup (refer back to :doc:`../setup/model`).
 As TARDIS is a time-independent code, meaning that it calculates the spectra at an instant in time (namely at the time :math:`t_\mathrm{explosion}`), the radii of the boundaries (both of the computational domain and of the cells) do not change throughout the simulation.